rapidsai/distributed-join/README.md

 test/
-    buffer_communicator.cu          Test the correctness of the buffer communicator. compare_against_single_gpu.cu   Test the correctness of the distributed-join compared to single-GPU implementation on random tables. prebuild.cu                     Test the correctness of the distributed-join compared to known solution.
+    buffer_communicator.cu          Test the correctness of the buffer communicator. compare_against_single_gpu.cu   Test the correctness of the distributed-join compared to single-GPU implementation on random tables. compare_against_analytical.cu   Test the correctness of the distributed-join compared to known solution.
 ```

 ## Code formatting